Quasigraphs and skeletal partitions: The main result: a variant of the Skeletal Lemma

 In case (a), $f$ ($=e$) is not used by $\pi$, so it is an $S$-antibridge with respect to $\pi$.
 Since it intersects $S$ in two vertices, these two vertices are $u$ and $v$, and each of them is contained in a different anticomponent of $\pi$ on $S$ in $H-f$.
 Moreover, it must be that $i = s$, $j = 0$ and $X = S$ (since $u,v$ are contained in distinct classes of $\ptn\pi s 0$ but in one class $S$ of its predecessor).
 However, an assumption of the lemma is that $\rho$ is anticonnected on $X$, a contradiction with Observation~\ref{obs:anti}.
 In other words, case (a) cannot occur.

-In case (b), $f$ is also an $S$-antibridge with respect to $\pi$ (and $\rho$).
+In case (b), which is illustrated in Figure~\ref{fig:case-b}, $f$ is also an $S$-antibridge with respect to $\pi$ (and $\rho$).
 To prove that $\ptn\pi s 0 \leq \ptn\rho s 0$, it is enough to show that $\rho$ is anticonnected on each anticomponent of $\pi$ on $S$ in $H-f$.
 Let $A$ be such an anticomponent.
-We have $\size{e\cap A}=2$, otherwise it is easy to see that $f$ could not be an $S$-antibridge with respect to $\pi$.
-It follows that $X\subseteq A$.
+We may assume that $\size{e\cap A} \geq 2$, otherwise $\rho$ is clearly anticonnected on $A$.
+Thus, $X\subseteq A$.
 By Lemma~\ref{l:sub-add}(i), $\rho$ is anticonnected on $A$ as claimed.
 The discussion of case (b) is complete.